botlabs-gg/yagpdb-docs-v2/content/docs/custom-commands/commands.md

 Using role/channel restrictions, it is possible to set conditions on which users can trigger a custom command.

-Specifically, allowlisted roles or channels are required to run the command, whereas denylisted roles or channels cannot use the command at all.
+Specifically, allowed roles or channels are required to run the command, whereas denied roles or channels cannot use the command at all.
 These role restrictions are unrelated to member permissions.
 Having `Administrator` permissions will not override these restrictions.

 {{< callout context="note" title="Note: Priority of Ignored vs. Required Roles" icon="outline/info-circle" >}}

 YAGPDB was raised well and honors a "no" when told "no".
-In other words, denylists take precedence over allowlists.
+In other words, a denylist takes precedence over an allowlist.

 {{< /callout >}}